top of page

 Hearing aids are medical grade devices that comply with strict regulations around how they are made and what their marketing intent can claim.
 In Australia, hearing aids must comply with the Therapy and Goods Administration (TGA) and the businesses that make them, must also comply (how they operate and where these medical grade products are made).
 Whilst hearing aids can have certain features like Bluetooth connectivity, the manner in which they are programmed is different from how earbuds that claim to do the same are programmed.
 Hearing aids can only be sold by registered professionals.
 You will not find a hearing aid in a consumer electronic store, for example, like JB-Hi Fi or Office works.
 As hearing aids are available from registered professionals, it's important to understand the professional service portion (aural rehabilitation, counselling etc) that is needed to get the best benefit from hearing aids.

-Cost of hearing aids (price to you) If you are a private client, the prices for hearing aids are listed below.
+If you are a private client, the prices for hearing aids a pair (a binaural fitting) vary from $1990 to $9000.

 If you hold an Australian Pension card you may be eligible to access the Hearing Services Program (HSP).
 This program covers the costs of services and devices you may need.
 You can check your eligibility online here or give me a call and I can check your eligibility for you.
 Being a HSP eligible person means the government will provide a subsidy for your devices and your audiological services.
 The contribution you make is minimal.
 Please note, you can also contribute to a better set of hearing aids (level of technology) if you feel you require more technology then the fully subsidized ones.